| Note: This page is for Personal Sites which were established

 pwd check box.

+Next, go to the startup tab and type "/web" as shown below.
 When you are done with the setup, press OK.
 (Make sure you are connected to the

 Internet) You should establish a FTP connection at that time.
 After connecting you may